ChuckErol/belly-button-challenge/README.md

 - <a href="https://chuckerol.github.io/belly-button-challenge/" target="_blank">chuckerol.github.io/belly-button-challenge</a>

 ## Sources:
-- I found some of my codes from prevoius class activities.
+- I found some of my codes from previous class activities.
 - I ask some questions to my classmates in Slack and during our study group meeting.
-- I found some heplful information with watching varius YouTube videos.
+- I found some helpful information with watching various YouTube videos.
 - I found information from StackOverFlow website.

 ![Alt text](images/ss.png)